-Access to notes allows families to manage health care that often happens across health systems, and helps children learn to be more engaged in their own health.
+Access to notes allows families to manage health care that often happens across health systems and helps children learn to be more engaged in their own health.
 You’ll find information here for health systems and healthcare professionals.

 Why Use Open Notes for Pediatric and Adolescent Medicine?

 Help patients and families remember what was said at the visit.
-Open notes give parents, patients, and care partners the ability to access medical information wherever and whenever they choose to remind themselves and their children what was discussed during an office visit.
+Open notes give parents, patients, and care partners the ability to access medical information wherever and whenever they choose to remind themselves and their children about what was discussed during an office visit.
 There’s ample evidence that patients and families often forget what was said during a medical encounter.
 Reviewing the record and the notes can help make sure that everyone understands the treatment plan and next steps.

 “My husband calls me the Chief Operating Officer of our family.
 With three kids, each with different schedules and different health concerns, access to the notes is a tremendously valuable tool to help me manage our health.”— Betsy

 Communicate concerns.
 Reviewing notes gives parents, patients and care partners an opportunity to identify possible inaccuracies, such as medication changes, new allergies, family history updates, or other information that may be useful to clinicians.
 Reviewing the note may also prompt patients and families to let care teams know if the child or family doesn’t understand the care plan or is unable to follow the recommended next steps.

 “Shared, ubiquitous, consent-modulated access to medical information promises reduced medical errors, improved efficiency and safety of medical care, and lower health care costs, as well as activated patients who take responsibility and become partners in managing their own healthcare.”— Bourgeois, et al, Whose Personal Control?
 Creating Private, Personally Controlled Health Records for Pediatric and Adolescent Patients, JAMIA, 2008